CPJPRINCE/opex_manifest_generator/README.md

 Currently a number of filters are applied to certain files / folders.

 1) Hidden directories / files and those starting with '.' are not included.
-2) Folder's titled 'meta' are not inlcuded.
+2) Folder's titled 'meta' are not included.

 ## Use with the Auto Classification Generator

 Another tool, the Auto Classification Generator, is built-in to this program.
-While use of this is optional, making use of it allows for some embedding Archival References into the identifer and for Custom imports.
+While use of this is optional, making use of it allows for some embedding Archival References into the identifier and for Custom imports.

 Compared to `auto_class`, see here for details, instead of exporting to a spreadsheet, directly embed the references into the Opex file.
 To avoid potential conflicts, the behaviour differs when compared to utilising the standalone command.